 PVD Police Twitter account: @ProvidenceRIPD

-For the record, the Noise Project does not advocate the use of armed police officers to address excessive noise — but successive Providence mayors and City Council members clearly do, because it’s been city policy for decades, and they could change (or even just discuss) it if they wanted to.
-None of them has introduced the idea of civilian enforcement, much less proposed an ordinance to do so.4
+To be clear, the Noise Project does not advocate the use of armed police officers to address excessive noise, but successive Providence mayors and City Council members clearly do — it’s been city policy for decades, which they could change (or even just discuss) if they wanted to.
+So far, none of them has ever broached the idea of civilian enforcement, much less introduced an ordinance.6

-Until the city government implements alternative proposals for reducing excessive sound levels, PVD residents must either endure unhealthy noise or report it to the police.5 Reporting noise doesn’t guarantee it will be addressed effectively, but not reporting it definitely ensures that it won’t be — and that the relatively small number of people who make most of the noise in the city will continue to have impunity to do so, which they inevitably will.
+So until the city government implements alternative proposals for reducing excessive sound levels, PVD residents must either suffer unhealthy noise or report it to the police.7 Reporting noise doesn’t guarantee it will be addressed effectively, but not reporting it ensures that it won’t be — and that the relatively small number of people who make most of the noise in the city will continue to have impunity to do so.

 REPORT EXCESSIVE NOISE TO THE POLICE